Paul Gottfried: Career

 Gottfried had written 13 books as of 2016.
-With Thomas Fleming in 1986 he coined the term paleoconservative (a term he identifies with), and with political commentator Richard Spencer in 2008 he coined alternative right.
+With Thomas Fleming in 1986 he coined the term paleoconservative (a term he identifies with), and with Richard Spencer in 2008 he coined alternative right.
 He has aimed to revitalize the Old Right to counter neoconservative and neoliberal influence in the conservative movement.
 He is considered a prominent reactionary critic of the Republican Party and has called himself a "right-wing pluralist".

 He is a former Horace Raffensperger Professor of Humanities at Elizabethtown College in Elizabethtown, Pennsylvania, as well as a Guggenheim Fellowship recipient.
 He moved to Elizabethtown after his first wife died, and taught at the college until "a school official encouraged his early exit", according to a 2016 article in Tablet.

 Gottfried was a friend of Richard Nixon after Nixon resigned from the presidency.
 Gottfried was expelled as a contributor to National Review in the 1980s; interviewed in 2017, he said National Review "didn’t throw anybody out because they were racist," but alleged that it and the conservative movement had been captured by interests supportive of immigration and multiculturalism.
 In the 1980s, he edited the journal Continuity for the Intercollegiate Studies Institute, which included some neo-Confederate writing.
 He was a key advisor in the 1990s to Pat Buchanan, notably during Buchanan's campaign in the 1992 Republican primaries against President George H. W. Bush.
 He worked for the journal Telos, which embraced some far-right causes.
 He is opposed to nation-building and is a critic of American interventionist foreign policy.
 He has written that Murray Rothbard was a close friend and influence.

 Gottfried is an associated scholar at the Mises Institute, a libertarian think tank.
 In 2018, he joined the Institut des sciences sociales, économiques et politiques (Institute of Social, Economic and Political Sciences), founded by Marion Maréchal and Thibaut Monnier, in Lyon, France.
 Gottfried is the US correspondent of Nouvelle École, a Nouvelle Droite journal founded by GRECE in 1968.

 In 2008, Gottfried founded the H.L.
 Mencken Club, a group the SPLC has described as white nationalist.
 Richard Spencer was a board member.
 It is named for the famous writer H.L.
 Mencken; a Village Voice article about the club in 2013 noted Mencken's casual racism.
 The Village Voice said the club was "overwhelmingly geriatric" and met in airport hotels near Baltimore.
 Marilyn Mayo of the Anti-Defamation League (ADL) Center on Extremism said the ADL did not consider the club a hate group, but that it "attracts a number of white supremacists to their conferences".

 Gottfried has spoken at American Renaissance conferences and written essays for VDARE.
 An Intelligencer article about the far right in 2017 summarized Gottfried as a "nativist strategist" who had "spent a career agitating for an ethno-nationalist conservatism that celebrated white Western values and lamented what feminism and multiculturalism had done to dilute them".